 Mr. Trump attributes the decline in American manufacturing jobs not to global economic trends but to the fact that the leaders of countries like Mexico and China are “smarter and more cunning” than our leaders.
 If he is tougher and more skilled in negotiating, Mr. Trump suggests, the jobs will come back.

 Raising “global economic trends” as the boogeymen is less intelligent than painting Mexico and China as enemies.
-The true source of the “economic trends” are the global corporations, who donate millions to Bush and Clinton to buy influence to have America lie down and let Mexico and China have their way so that the corporate leaders and their shareholders can profit.
+The true source of the “economic trends” are the global corporations, who donated millions to Jeb Bush and Hillary Clinton to buy influence, have America lie down, and let Mexico and China have their way, all so that the corporate leaders and their shareholders could profit.

 Though most economists say his claims are dubious, these boasts offer a simpler and more appealing narrative than the realities of the current global economy.
 So maybe it’s no surprise that Mr. Trump’s rhetoric is resonating with voters who have endured stagnant wages and who have been led to believe that presidents can control the economy.